Solar100’s Jon Powers: The Chief Sustainability Officer of Solar

 Jon Powers: I’m excited that this is no longer going to be about proving whether technologies like solar or storage work — we know they do.
 It’s going to be a question of how to accelerate the market.

 This next generation of leaders is coming in with an understanding of the fundamentals and history of renewables so that they can take this opportunity to seriously invest in infrastructure and accelerate the energy transition.
 That background knowledge lends itself to complex problems.
 For example, they might say, “Hey, the tax credit is good, but the tax equity markets are tight right now.
-So, is that the right solution or should we approach this with a cash grant?”
+So is that the right solution, or should we approach this with a cash grant?”

-The President-elect is putting a very strong team together.
-You have climate people joining across all the agencies, including the Treasury, the Department of Interior, the Department of Energy, the Environmental Protection Agency, and the White House.
+[President Biden] is putting a very strong team together.
+You have climate people joining across all the agencies, including the Treasury, the Department of Interior, the Department of Energy, the Environmental Protection Agency and the White House.
 So we’re not going to have just one or two offices, but an all-government approach to solve these problems.

 And in terms of collaboration, for those of us who are working in the industry, we’re going to need to be champions for our policies.
 We can’t just hope that things will work out — we need to put in the work, too, and make sure that what we know and care about is incorporated into policy.

 Richard Matsui: Certainly.
-What’s the highest impact way of putting in the work for solar policy?
+What’s the highest-impact way of putting in the work for solar policy?

 Jon Powers: I have a policy background, so we try to leverage policy partnerships.
-We’re members of SEIA, we work with the Clean Energy Council, and we’re in 12 different states and try to find local partners.
-In many cases, it’s a couple hundred bucks here, a couple hundred bucks there to join these memberships, but you get localized intelligence, you can bring your voice to the table, and you can find ways to partner to have an impact.
-For example, we partnered with different groups, including Tesla, to push back on net metering.
+We’re members of the [Solar Energy Industries Association], we work with the Clean Energy Council, and we’re in 12 different states and try to find local partners.
+In many cases, it’s a couple of hundred bucks here, a couple of hundred bucks there to join these memberships, but you get localized intelligence, you can bring your voice to the table, and you can find ways to partner to have an impact.
+For example, we partnered with different groups, including Tesla, to push back on [the elimination of] net metering.

 There is a new sophistication across our industry that really hasn’t existed before.
 Let’s join forces and put some real money to work.
 Most teams, especially in solar, don’t have money for their own policy shop, but we can contribute to these industry partnerships.